Traffic jams, diners, and Jersey Shore are a few things we instantly associate with New Jersey, but besides these, what is New Jersey famous for?

 So, without more delays, let’s explore what is New Jersey famous for!

 10 Things New Jersey is famous for

 New York Metro

 According to the Metropolitan Statistical Area, the New York metro area is the most populous in the USA, with more than 20 Million residents in 2020.
-It is home to 6% of the US population, and the 10th largest urban area (by population) in the world.
-Besides its importance, in culture, media, tourism, and economy.
+It is home to 6% of the US population and the world’s 10th largest urban area (by population).
+Besides its importance in culture, media, tourism, and the economy.

 All the jokes

 Q: Why is New Jersey called the Garden State?